Horse64/core.horse64.org/docs/Concurrency.md

 designed to handle the consequences.**

-For the standard library, the documentation lists for each function if it is made to deal being called in `parallel`, but for almost all functions this is the case.
+For the standard library, the documentation lists for each function if it is made to handle running in `parallel`, but for almost all functions this is the case.
 Check [net.fetch.get_str() for example, you'll see its support confirmed here](/docs/FIXME).